-- .1 Remove existing hardware and surface fittings, fastenings, plates, mechanical louvers, light fixture trim, signage, etc., from walls prior to repainting and replace upon completion.
+- .1 Remove all paint and rust from hollow metal frames and doors to bare metal by grinding, sanding and filing.
+Review frame and door condition with Consultant prior to repainting. - .2 Remove existing hardware and surface fittings, fastenings, plates, mechanical louvers, light fixture trim, signage, etc., from walls prior to repainting and replace upon completion.
 Clean all items, wrap carefully, fully labelling each package, and store on site for reinstallation at completion of the work.
-Do not use solvent or reactive cleaning agents on items which may mar or lose finishes. - .2 Protect all adjacent interior surfaces, equipment, and furnishings to remain in work areas, including rating and instruction labels on doors, frames, piping, etc., from repainting operations and damage by use of drop cloths, shields, masking, templates, or other suitable methods.
+Do not use solvent or reactive cleaning agents on items which may mar or lose finishes. - .3 Protect all adjacent interior surfaces, equipment, and furnishings to remain in work areas, including rating and instruction labels on doors, frames, piping, etc., from repainting operations and damage by use of drop cloths, shields, masking, templates, or other suitable methods.
 Make good any damage caused by failure to provide adequate protection.